Spend your summer on a bike sharing Alaska adventures with clients from all over!

 The Employee Experience

-As a company, we do our best to introduce all our employees to the unique lifestyle in the North.
-Outside of work, we plan staff trips to many popular events.
-Events include a 150 mile road bike relay, a 24 hour mountain bike festival under the midnight sun, Music festival in remote Atlin, BC, and the Southeast AK State Fair, and other events and music festivals in the area.
+We aim to introduce all our employees to the unique lifestyle in the North.
+Outside of work, we plan staff trips to many popular events including: a 150 mile road bike relay, a weekend mountain bike festival, the Southeast AK State Fair, and other events and music festivals in the area.

 - Must be a US citizen or have a green card or work visa for the USA.

 - Must be able to drive our tour vans.
-This requires you to be 23 years of age and pass a medical DOT physical (can be obtained after job offer).
+This requires you to be 21 years of age and pass a medical DOT physical (can be obtained after job offer).
 You must also have a clean driving record and provide a DMV report covering the past three years.
 You also need to get an AK drivers license, or have a Real ID compliant license from your current state.

 - Current CPR and First Aid certification is required (can be obtained after job offer).